INS Vikrant (1961): Museum ship

-Following decommissioning in 1997, the ship was earmarked for preservation as a museum ship in Mumbai.
-Lack of funding prevented progress on the ship's conversion to a museum and it was speculated that the ship would be made into a training ship.
+Following decommissioning in 1997, Vikrant was earmarked for preservation as a museum ship in Mumbai.
+Lack of funding prevented progress on the ship's conversion to a museum and it was speculated Vikrant would be converted into a training ship.
 In 2001, the ship was opened to the public by the Indian Navy, but the Government of Maharashtra was unable to find a partner to operate the museum on a permanent, long-term basis and the museum was closed after it was deemed unsafe for the public in 2012.

 Scrapping

-In August 2013, Vice Admiral Shekhar Sinha, Commander-in-Chief of the Western Naval Command, said the Ministry of Defence would scrap the ship as she had become very difficult to maintain and no private bidders had offered to fund the museum's operations.
+In August 2013, Vice Admiral Shekhar Sinha, Commander-in-Chief of Western Naval Command, said the Ministry of Defence would scrap the ship as she had become very difficult to maintain and no private bidders had offered to fund the museum's operations.
 On 3 December 2013, the Indian government decided to auction the ship.
 The Bombay High Court dismissed a public-interest lawsuit filed by Kiran Paigankar to stop the auction, stating the vessel's dilapidated condition did not warrant her preservation, nor were the necessary funds or government support available.
 In January 2014, the ship was sold through an online auction to a Darukhana ship-breaker for ₹60 crore.
 The Supreme Court of India dismissed another lawsuit challenging the ship's sale and scrapping on 14 August 2014.
 Vikrant remained beached off Darukhana in Mumbai Port while awaiting the final clearances of the Mumbai Port Trust.
 On 12 November 2014, the Supreme Court gave its final approval for the carrier to be scrapped, which commenced on 22 November 2014.

-On 7 April 2022, an FIR against an ex-MP Kirit Somaiya, his son Neil, and others was registered, on charges of alleged cheating and criminal breach of trust linked to the collection of funds up to Rs.
+On 7 April 2022, an FIR against an ex-MP Kirit Somaiya, his son Neil and others was registered, on charges of alleged cheating and criminal breach of trust linked to the collection of funds up to Rs.
 57 crore for restoring the decommissioned aircraft carrier INS Vikrant.
-The Trombay Police booked them under Section 420 (cheating and dishonesty including delivery of property) and Section 406 (punishment for criminal breach of trust) and Section 34 (common intentions) of the Indian Penal Code.

-According to the complaint, the father and son duo collected the money in 2013-14 in the name of restoring Vikrant, but the funds collected were spent on personal use.
+The Trombay Police booked them under Section 420 (cheating and dishonesty including delivery of property), Section 406 (punishment for criminal breach of trust) and Section 34 (common intentions) of the Indian Penal Code.
+According to the complaint, the father and son duo collected the money in 2013–14 in the name of restoring Vikrant, but the funds collected were spent on personal use.
 Somaiya was leading the front of attacking the government's intent of commercializing the decommissioned ship by handing it to private players.

 Legacy

-In memory of Vikrant, the Vikrant Memorial was unveiled by Vice Admiral Surinder Pal Singh Cheema, Flag Officer Commanding-in-Chief of the Western Naval Command at K Subash Marg in the Naval Dockyard of Mumbai on 25 January 2016.
+In memory of Vikrant, the Vikrant Memorial was unveiled by Vice Admiral Surinder Pal Singh Cheema, Flag Officer Commanding-in-Chief of the Western Naval Command at K Subash Marg at the Naval Dockyard of Mumbai on 25 January 2016.
 The memorial is made from metal recovered from the ship.

-In February 2016, Bajaj unveiled a new motorbike made with metal from Vikrant's scrap and named it Bajaj V in honour of Vikrant.
+In February 2016, the Indian automobile manufacturer Bajaj unveiled a new motorbike made with metal from Vikrant's scrap and named it Bajaj V in honour of Vikrant.